Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements: Abstract

 \section{Abstract}

-The top quark mass plays a central role in our understanding of the Standard Model and its extrapolation to high energies.
-However, precision measurements of the top quark mass at hadron colliders are notoriously difficult, motivating the development of qualitatively new approaches to take advantage of the enormous datasets of top quarks at the Large Hadron Collider (LHC).
-Recent advances in jet substructure have enabled the precise theoretical description of angular correlations in energy flux.
-However, their application to precision mass measurements is less direct since they measure a dimensionless angular scale.
-Inspired by the use of standard candles in cosmology, we introduce a single energy correlator-based observable that reflects the characteristic angular scales of both the $W$-boson and the top quark masses.
-This gives direct access to the dimensionless quantity $m_{t}/m_{W}$, from which $m_{t}$ can be extracted in a well-defined short-distance mass scheme as a function of the well-known $m_{W}$ (our LHC Cepheid variable).
-We perform a Monte-Carlo-based study to demonstrate the properties of our observable and the statistical feasibility of its extraction from the Run 2 and 3 and High-Luminosity LHC data sets.
-The resulting $m_t$ has remarkably small uncertainties from non-perturbative effects and is insensitive to the parton distribution functions.
-We believe that our proposed observable provides a road map for a rich program to achieve a record precision top quark mass measurement at the LHC.
+The top quark mass is a key parameter of the Standard Model, yet measuring it precisely at the Large Hadron Collider (LHC) is challenging.
+Inspired by the use of standard candles in cosmology, we propose a novel energy correlator-based observable, which directly accesses the dimensionless quantity $m_t$/$m_W$.
+We perform a Monte Carlo study to demonstrate the feasibility of the top mass extraction from Run 2, 3, and High-Luminosity LHC datasets.
+Our resulting $m_t$ can be defined in a well-controlled short-distance mass scheme and exhibits remarkably small uncertainties from nonperturbative effects, as well as insensitivity to parton distribution functions, outlining a roadmap for a record precision measurement at the LHC.

-\emph{Introduction.}---The precise value of the top quark mass plays a crucial role in the Standard Model, both for testing its internal consistency \cite{Baak:2012kk,Baak:2014ora}, and for understanding its extrapolation to high energies for hints of what lies beyond \cite{Espinosa:2007qp,Arkani-Hamed:2008mpk,Elias-Miro:2011sqh,Degrassi:2012ry,Buttazzo:2013uya,Bezrukov:2014ina,Espinosa:2015qea,Giudice:2015toa}.
-However, the top quark can currently only be produced at hadron colliders, where precision measurements of its mass are notoriously difficult.
-While a large number of techniques have been proposed and used in precision measurements \cite{CDF:2014upy,CMS:2015lbj,ATLAS:2016muw,ParticleDataGroup:2020ssz}, they all suffer from difficulties, such as a dependence on parton distribution functions (PDFs), or the lack of theoretical control over the observables' relation to the Lagrangian parameters in the various mass schemes \cite{Nason:2017cxd,Hoang:2020iah}.
+\emph{Introduction.}---The precise value of the top quark mass plays a crucial role in the Standard Model, both for testing its internal consistency \cite{Baak:2012kk,Baak:2014ora}, and for understanding its extrapolation to high energies for hints of what lies beyond \cite{Espinosa:2007qp,Arkani-Hamed:2008mpk,Elias-Miro:2011sqh,Degrassi:2012ry,Buttazzo:2013uya,Bezrukov:2014ina,Espinosa:2015qea,Giudice:2015toa,Steingasser:2023ugv,Khoury:2021zao}.
+However, the top can currently only be produced at hadron colliders, where precision measurements of its mass are notoriously difficult.
+While a large number of techniques have been proposed and used in precision measurements \cite{CDF:2014upy,CMS:2015lbj,ATLAS:2016muw,ParticleDataGroup:2020ssz}, they all suffer from difficulties, such as the lack of theoretical control over the observables' relation to the Lagrangian top mass parameter~\cite{Nason:2017cxd,Hoang:2020iah}, or a high sensitivity to parton distribution functions (PDFs).
 With the High-Luminosity Large Hadron Collider (HL-LHC) era on the horizon, a renewed effort to develop qualitatively new approaches to extract the top mass is warranted.